PiKV: KV Cache Management System for Mixture of Experts: Introduction

 However, serving such models introduces significant system-level challenges.
 During inference, each token generation requires attending to the entire KV cache from prior tokens.
 For a 7B-scale MoE model with 128K context and 16 experts, the full KV cache can occupy $>$24GB of memory and incur excessive communication latency across GPUs and nodes.
 Even with FlashAttention-style optimizations~\cite{dao2022flashattention}, the need to load and attend to dense KV structures becomes the dominant bottleneck, especially in autoregressive decoding.

 Prior works~\cite{zhang2023h2o,gao2024cost} have shown that a small fraction of tokens contribute disproportionately to the final attention output, motivating selective cache access.
 Yet most methods either use static heuristics or ignore the underlying system cost of accessing KV entries across distributed compute nodes.
-In this work, we ask a deeper question: \emph{Can we design a KV caching system that is both sparsity-aware and system-optimized for distributed MoE inference?}
+In this work, we ask a deeper question: \emph{can we design a KV caching system that is both sparsity-aware and system-optimized for distributed MoE inference?}

 We propose \textbf{PiKV}, a parallel distributed KV caching system tailored for sparse mixture of expert models training and inference.
-As shown in Figure~\ref{fig:framework}, PiKV includes three synergistic components:

-(1) an \textit{expert-sharded distributed KV cache} layout across multi-GPU or multi-node compute, (2) a \textit{sparse expert routing layer} that dynamically selects top-$k$ experts per query, and (3) an \textit{adaptive stream scheduler} that uses activity-based eviction to retain only high-utility KV entries.
+As shown in Figure~\ref{fig:framework}, PiKV includes three synergistic components: (1) an \textit{expert-sharded distributed KV cache} layout across multi-GPU or multi-node compute, (2) a \textit{sparse expert routing layer} that dynamically selects top-$k$ experts per query, and (3) an \textit{adaptive stream scheduler} that uses activity-based eviction to retain only high-utility KV entries.

-Our experimental results demonstrate significant improvements in both memory efficiency and inference latency.
-As shown in Figures~\ref{fig:memory_comparison} and~\ref{fig:latency_comparison}, PiKV achieves up to 3.9$\times$ memory reduction and 1.7$\times$ latency improvement compared to full KV cache approaches, while maintaining competitive accuracy across various benchmarks.

 To further reduce memory and bandwidth cost, PiKV compresses KV representations using modular schemes such as LoRA~\cite{hu2022lora}, PyramidKV~\cite{cai2024pyramidkv}, and Duo~\cite{chen2024image}.
 We track metadata and usage patterns of each KV shard to guide eviction and cache streaming policies, enabling efficient inference under both static and streaming contexts.